tatsuhiro-t/wslay/doc/sphinx/tutorial.rst

 Basically, we just loop until both :c:func:`wslay_event_want_read` and :c:func:`wslay_event_want_write` return 0.
 Also if either :c:func:`wslay_event_recv` or :c:func:`wslay_event_send`
-return -1, we exit the loop.
+return non-zero value, we exit the loop.

 If there is data to read, call :c:func:`wslay_event_recv`.
 If there is data to write and writing will not block, call